This Run Lift Mom Podcast Episode is a quick tip episode about packing for an ultramarathon with a focus on what to wear. Enjoy!

 On your Head

 This will be weather dependent, but in cool or cold temperatures, layering is best.
-That may mean layering 2-3 bondi bands (not an affiliate link- just my go to!) under a single fleece hat versus the heaviest hat you can find.
+That may mean layering two or even three separate 4″ bondi bands under a single fleece hat versus the heaviest hat you can find.

 If it will be sunny out or raining, a hat with a bill is your best bet to protect from the elements.